kdadler/slate/source/includes/_salesNegotiations.md

 invoiceId | null | Always NULL.
 Included for compatibility with the sales order API format. invoiceDate | null | Always NULL.
-Included for compatibility with the sales order API format. reference | string/null | Custom reference status | string | The status of the sales negotiation conditionsOfSale | array | The conditions of sale customerConditionsOfSale | array | The above conditions formatted for display to the customer totals | object | Sales negotiation's calculated totals, split into categories (see below)
+Included for compatibility with the sales order API format. reference | string/null | Custom reference status | string | The human-readable status for the sales negotiation conditionsOfSale | array | The conditions of sale customerConditionsOfSale | array | The above conditions formatted for display to the customer totals | object | Sales negotiation's calculated totals, split into categories (see below)